 The style does work and it is legitimate.
 Companies like Costco do something similar, although they sell items in physical stores, rather than offering discount programs.

 The other thing to mention is the pricing.
 Team National doesn’t offer much information here (they’re vague about most things actually).
-But, discussions online suggest that you’re paying from $400 to $2,000 as a joining fee, depending on what package you get and how long you want to stay a member.
+But, discussions online reveal that members will pay $795 for a 2-year membership or $2,915 for a lifetime membership.

 The Value Of Savings